-1. GENERAL REGULATIONS.
-By action of the State Board of Agriculture, governing body of the College, all undergraduate women students from out of town must be housed in college supervised houses.
+1. GENERAL REGULATIONS: By action of the State Board of Agriculture, governing body of the College, all undergraduate women students from out of town must be housed in Collegesupervised houses.
 Freshman women must live in dormitories insofar as possible.
-Students who are not planning to live in sorority houses should make reservations in the dormitories or consult the Dean of Women regarding other approved places of residence.
 Those women who are obliged to work for room and board must make special arrangements in advance at the office of the Dean of Women with regard to the homes in which they will live.

 Application for room reservations should be made to the Housing Supervisor, care of the office of the Dean of Women.
 All dormitories are open to undergraduate women.
-Graduate women students may apply for residence if they care to comply with undergraduate regulations.
+Graduate women students may apply for residence if they care to comply wth undergraduate regulations.
 Undergraduates will be given preference in the assignment of rooms.

 Every application for dormitory accommodations should be accompanied by a \$10 deposit fee.
-This will not apply on the room rent, but will be held as a breakage fee and will be refunded at the close of the residence period subject to the regulations in the catalog, or it may be withdrawn by the student provided reservation is cancelled with the office of the Dean of Women on or before September 1.
+This will not apply on the room rent, but will be held as a breakage fee and refunded at the close of the residence period subject to the regulations in the catalog, or it may be withdrawn by the student provided reservation is cancelled with the office of the Dean of Women on or before September 1.

-2. THOSE WORKING FOR ROOM AND Board.
-Women students who wish to earn room and board by working in private families should obtain the address of the approved homes from the office of the Dean of Women.
+2. THOSE WORKING FOR ROOM AND BOARD: All women students who wish to earn room and board by working in private homes should consult the list of the approved homes in the office of the Dean of Women.
 Any addresses not obtained from this source are accepted subject to approval of the Housing Supervisor.
-Twenty-eight hours of service a week is considered as equivalent to payment of room and board.
+Twentyeight hours of service a week is considered as equivalent to payment of room and board.

-3. WOMEN UNDER A. W. S. RULES, All women students are under the Associated Women Students' code of rules, except those residing with their own families or in the homes of relatives.
+3. WOMEN UNDER A.W.S.
+RULES: All women students are under the Associated Women Students' code of rules, except those residing with their own families or in the homes of relatives.

-4. LIVING WITH RELATIVES.
-Women students living with relatives are under the jurisdiction of those relatives. as are those students living with their own families in Lansing or East Lansing.
+4. LIVING WITH RELATIVES: Women students living with relatives are under the jurisdiction of those relatives, as are those students living with their own families in Lansing or East Lansing.

-5. CONTRACTS.
-By action of the State Board of Agriculture, women registering for rooms in dormitories will be expected to continue their residence in the dormitory for the college year.
-Offcampus room contracts are by the term.
+5. CONTRACTS: By action of the State Board of Agriculture, women registering for rooms in dormitories will be expected to continue their residence in the dormitory for the college year.
+Off-campus room contracts are by the term.